The man behind China’s detention of 1 million Muslims

 He was born in 1958 in rural Jiangsu on China’s coast.
 In his teens, during China’s tumultuous Cultural Revolution, Zhu was sent to Kargilik county, deep in the Uighur heartland in Xinjiang.
 He never left.

-Zhu joined the Party in 1980 and moved up Xinjiang’s bureaucracy, helming hotspot cities.
-By the 90s, he was so fluent in Uighur that he corrected his own translators during meetings.
+Zhu joined the party in 1980 and moved up Xinjiang’s bureaucracy, helming hotspot cities.
+By the ’90s, he was so fluent in Uighur that he corrected his own translators during meetings.

 “If you didn’t see him, you’d never imagine he’s Han Chinese.
 When he spoke Uighur, he really spoke just like a Uighur, since he grew up with them,” said a Uighur businessman living in exile in Turkey, who declined to be named out of fear of retribution.